 What is Queensland Garden Expo?

-Queensland Garden Expo is a ‘must see’ in 2019 for green thumbs and novice gardeners alike.
-Held in the Sunshine Coast hinterland town of Nambour from 12th to 14th July, this three day expo is Queensland’s premier gardening event attracting 40,000 + visitors from all over Australia and New Zealand.
+Queensland Garden Expo is a ‘must see’ in 2020 for green thumbs and novice gardeners alike.
+Held in the Sunshine Coast hinterland town of Nambour, and rescheduled from July to the 19th to 21st September, this three day expo is Queensland’s premier gardening event attracting 40,000 + visitors from all over Australia and New Zealand.
 Some of Australia’s leading gardening experts take part in three days of lectures, demonstrations and workshops.

 See plants, plants and more plants with over 55 nurseries represented and more than 360 exhibitors.
 There is a full program of free lectures and demonstrations on eight “live” stages every day covering a vast array of gardening topics.
 Head to the The Cook’s Garden stage for some great tips on growing your own produce and turning it into delicious gourmet meals.
 The ‘Giant Kitchen Garden’ features a fully planted sustainable garden constructed onsite, be sure to head there to learn how to start your own veggie patch.
 Get free help with gardening problems and plant identification from the onsite Plant Clinic and be inspired by the fantastic arrangements in the Floral Design Competition and Landscape Gardens.